Davit Ananun: Biography

 During the inter-ethnic violence in Baku in March 1918, Ananun headed a humanitarian relief commission.
 In July 1918, he left Baku with a group of comrades.
 He was arrested by the Bolshevik authorities in the North Caucasus, but was released thanks to Vahan Terian's efforts, after which he went to Tiflis and then to Karabakh.
-In June 1919, he went to Yerevan, where he worked at the Immigration and Reconstruction Department of the newly independent Republic of Armenia and reassambled the Armenian Social-Democratic Labour Organization as an opposition party in Armenia.
+In June 1919, he went to Yerevan, where he worked at the Immigration and Reconstruction Department of the newly independent Republic of Armenia and reassembled the Armenian Social-Democratic Labour Organization as an opposition party in Armenia.
 Ananun was also the president of a compatriotic union of Karabakh Armenians and actively called for the unification of Karabakh with independent Armenia.

 After the establishment of Soviet rule in Armenia in December 1920, unlike many other members of the Armenian Social-Democratic Labour Organization, Ananun was not arrested, likely due to his relationship with the influential Armenian Bolshevik (and former Specifist) Ashot Hovhannisian.

 After a brief stint in a minor position at the People's Commissariat for Food Supplies of Soviet Armenia, Ananun resumed his scholarly activities at the Etchmiatsin Cultural-Historical Institute (predecessor of the Matenadaran).
 In February 1923 he was appointed administrator of the Museum of the Revolution of Soviet Armenia.
 Following the death of Alexander Miasnikian in 1925, the position of former Specifists in Armenia became increasingly precarious.
 Ananun was dismissed from his position at the Museum of the Revolution in November 1926.
 In July 1927, he was arrested in Tiflis, and ten days later the leader of Soviet Armenia Hayk Ovsepyan published an article calling Ananun "a sworn enemy of Soviet power in Armenia".
 In April 1928, he was sentenced to three years exile by special decision of the OGPU.
 Davit Ananun spent the next fifteen years in imposed exile in different parts of the RSFSR.
 He died in a prison camp in Astrakhan in 1943.